QMTesting/qmtesting.github.io/_posts/2025-05-22-Automation-AI-Tools.md

 In the ever-evolving landscape of software development, regression testing remains a critical process to ensure the stability and reliability of applications across successive iterations.
 Automation tools play a pivotal role in streamlining regression testing.
 These tools empower QA teams to attain extensive test coverage.
 Thus, allowing QA teams to detect and mitigate potential defects efficiently to ensure the delivery of top-notch software products.

-As we step into 2024, the market is teeming with several automation tools tailored for regression testing.
-This blog post will explore leading regression testing automation tools that are making strides in 2024.
+The market is teeming with several automation tools tailored for regression testing.
+This blog post will explore leading regression testing automation tools that are making strides.

 ## Open Source vs. Licensed Automation Testing Tools
 When comparing open-source and licensed automation regression testing tools, distinct pros and cons are associated with each.
 Let's explore them.